 - If you are using EndNote Online, you will need to download the Cite While You Write plug-in to create bibliographies in Word or Pages.

 - Log into your EndNote Online account and choose the 'Downloads' tab, then download the Cite While You Write plug-in for Windows or Mac as appropriate.
+If using Chrome, there is an issue with downloading the Cite will you write plugin from EndNote online.

 Getting the BrookesHarvard style